 Devin Leonard is an award-winning member of the Projects & Investigations team at Bloomberg, writing for Bloomberg Businessweek.
-He joined the magazine in July 2010 and has written stories, many of them covers, about the Trump adminstration, Martin Shkreli's pursuit of the most valuable record ever, how Marvel Comics conquered Hollywood, the evisceration of the IRS, the nightmarish conditions of New York's Penn Station, Disney's annexation of the Star Wars franchise, and AB InBev's plot to destroy America's beer.
+He joined Bloomberg in July 2010 and has written features for the magazine, many of them covers, about members of the Trump adminstration like Education Secretary Betsy DeVos and Treasury Secretary Steven Mnuchin, pharmaceutical industry rogue Martin Shkreli's pursuit of the most valuable record ever sold, rapper Jay-Z’s struggles as a streaming music entrepeneur, the nightmarish conditions at New York's Penn Station, Disney’s annexation of the Star Wars and Marvel universes, and AB InBev's plot to destroy America's beer.
 His May 2011 cover story, "The End of Mail," about the existential woes of the U.S. Postal Service was a finalist for the Gerald Loeb award for explanatory writing and won a New York Press Club award for best magazine political coverage.
 In May 2016, Grove Press published Leonard's first book, Neither Snow Nor Rain: A History of the United States Postal Service, which the New York Times called "sweeping and entertaining."

 Before coming to Bloomberg, Leonard was a senior writer and columnist at Fortune.
 His investigative piece for the magazine, "The Adelphia Story," was anthologized in The Best Business Crime Stories of 2002.
 His Fortune cover story, "They Are Coming to Take You Away," appeared in The Best Business Stories of 2000.

 Before that, Leonard was a staff writer at The New York Observer.
 His work has also appeared in The New York Times, New York, Wired, Wax Poetics, Philadelphia, and French GQ.
 Leonard has a B.A. in English from the University of Pennsylvania.
 He lives with his wife, Eileen O'Neill Leonard in Manhattan.
 They have two children.

 NEITHER SNOW NOR RAIN